jvns/bsky-oauth-example/README.md

 ### some problems I had with importmaps

-I had a LOT of problems with the importmaps here -- for whatever reason when I was developing locally ngrok / tailscale funnel it was super flaky and sometimes files would just randomly not load.
+I had a LOT of problems with the importmaps here -- for whatever reason when I was developing locally with ngrok / tailscale funnel it was super flaky and sometimes files would just randomly not load.
 I think possibly `python3 -m http.server` was to blame?
 Really not sure.